 Marietta real estate is some of the most expensive in Georgia, although Marietta house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Marietta isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Marietta are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Marietta is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Marietta is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Marietta who work in office and administrative support (13.42%), sales jobs (12.55%), and management occupations (10.82%).
+There are especially a lot of people living in Marietta who work in office and administrative support (13.77%), sales jobs (12.04%), and management occupations (11.69%).

 Also of interest is that Marietta has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Marietta are very well educated compared to the average community in the nation: 36.86% of adults in Marietta have a bachelor's degree or even advanced degree.
+The education level of Marietta citizens is very high relative to the national average among all cities (21.84%): 36.95% of adults in Marietta have a bachelor's degree or even advanced degree.

 The most common language spoken in Marietta is English.
 Other important languages spoken here include Spanish and African languages.